-Below you’ll find out what to do if you are assaulted and what kind of compensation you may be entitled to.
+Below you’ll find out what to do if you are assaulted and what kind of compensation you may be entitled to, including how to choose a qualified attorney to represent your claim.

 Assault and Battery Defined